Sudhir Kakar

-Sudhir Kakar (born 25 July 1938) is an Indian psychoanalyst, novelist and author in the fields of cultural psychology and the psychology of religion.
+Sudhir Kakar (25 July 1938 – 22 April 2024) was an Indian psychoanalyst, novelist and author in the fields of cultural psychology and the psychology of religion.

-Education and personal life
+Biography

-Kakar spent his early childhood near Sargodha, now in Pakistan and also in Rohtak, where his father was an additional district magistrate during the British Raj and during the partition of India, and the family moved quite a bit from city to city.
+Kakar was born on 25 July 1938 in Nainital, a town in present-day Uttarakhand, India.
+He spent his early childhood near Sargodha, now in Pakistan and also in Rohtak, where his father was an additional district magistrate during the British Raj and during the partition of India, and the family moved quite a bit from city to city.
 At age eight he was enrolled as a boarder in Modern School, New Delhi; he would later write about homosexual encounters in the school dormitories.

 He next attended St. Edward's School, Shimla.
-He began his Intermediate Studies at Maharaja's College, Jaipur, in 1953 after which his family sent him to Ahmedabad, where Kakar lived with his aunt Kamla Chowdhry, and attended engineering college.
+He began his Intermediate Studies at Maharaja's College, Jaipur, in 1953 after which his family sent him to Ahmedabad, where Kakar lived with his aunt, Kamla Chowdhry, and attended engineering college.
 After his B.E. degree in mechanical engineering from Gujarat University 1958, Kakar obtained a master's equivalent in business administration (Dipl.-Kfm.) at the University of Mannheim (1960–64), and a doctor's degree in economics at the University of Vienna.
-He began his training in psychoanalysis at the University of Frankfurt's Sigmund-Freud Institute in 1971.
+When he returned to India, he encountered psychoanalyst Erik Erikson, who inspired Kakar to train in Freudian psychoanalysis and continued to influence him throughout his career.
+He began his training in psychoanalysis at the University of Frankfurt's Sigmund Freud Institute in 1971.

 In 1975, Sudhir Kakar moved to Delhi with his aunt, Kamla.
-Kakar now resides in Goa and is married to Katharina (born 1967), a German writer and a scholar of comparative religions.
-Kakar has two children, Rahul and Shveta, from his Indian ex-wife.
+Kakar resided in Goa and was married to Katharina (born 1967), a German writer and a scholar of comparative religions.

+Kakar died on 22 April 2024, at the age of 85.
+Kakar is survived by his son Rahul Kakar and daughter Shveta Kakar, as well as his partner Katharina Poggendorf-Kakar.